Drogonov/ultimate-hello-world-ios/README.md

 ```
 - When project will be generated Xcode will be opened and you can start testing app!

+- I recommend you to use custom scheme HelloWorldApp-Debug

 ### 3. Install Templates

 - Start in terminal script to install Templates